FIWARE/tools.Md2pdf/README.md

 **Note:** Path to the documentation file should be relative.

-You can run the command with docker using:
+You can run the command with Docker using:

 ```
 docker run -v=/Users/myusername/myEnabler:/md2pdf fiware-ulpgc/markdown-to-pdf -i /md2pdf/md2pdf.yml -o /md2pdf/documentation.pdf